2020-2021 Global Undergraduate Exchange Program (UGRAD)

 - Between the ages of 18-25

 - Proficient in written and spoken English.
 Only applicants selected as nominees are required to take the TOEFL and testing will be provided to them free of charge.
-The recommended minimum TOEFL score is 6.1.
-The recommended minimum score for the IELTS is 5.0.
+The recommended TOEFL score is between 45 – 61 (iBT).
 Applicants who have taken the TOEFL in the past should submit a copy of their score report with their application.